Abitibi Canyon - a world of its own

-When the power plants at Little Long Rapids, Harmon and Kipling were built the school kids had a curling tournament between the Canyon and Little Long.
+Additional power plants were built at Little Long Rapids, Harmon and Kipling.
+The school kids had a curling tournament one year between the Canyon and Little Long.
 I was the Skip for the Canyon team and we won!
 I still have the trophy.

 Being Canada, hockey was big.
 In that day there were only six NHL teams - the Toronto Make Leafs, Montreal Canadiens, New York Rangers, Detroit Red Wings, Boston Bruins and the Chicago Black Hawks.
 In my opinion, the quality of hockey player was much higher because comparatively few players made it to the professional leagues.

 In the Canyon no one locked their doors and there were no police until the road to Smooth Rock Falls opened in 1966.
 At that time Ontario Hydro hired a security guard.
-People didn't have to worry much about people breaking in to their homes at gunpoint and stealing things.
+Before the road was opened people didn't have to worry much about people breaking in to their homes at gunpoint and stealing things.
 Everyone knew everyone else and, after all, where would a criminal go?

 There was no hospital, as such, in the Canyon, during the 50s and 60s.
 There was a building that housed a nurse who would take care of any emergencies (such as a certain nameless writer getting a fishing hook in the back of his head!)
 At one time one of the nurses, Louise Corriveau, had also served as a nurse to the Dionne Quintuplets.
 In later years she wrote a book that included a chapter about the quints called Quints to Queens.
 If a regular hospital or a doctor was required the patient would be taken out by "speeder" - basically, a motorized handcar with a roof and that traveled the rail lines - to the Cochrane hospital.
 If you survived that cold, bumpy ride you'd probably live!